youtube-at-vach/audio_tools/misc/future_tool_ideas.md

     A higher-level tool to run a predefined sequence of existing analyzer tools and compile a combined report for comprehensive device testing.

 -   **Automated Loopback Path Finder/Tester**:
     A utility that attempts to automatically detect viable audio loopback paths between output and input channels on a selected audio device.
 This could simplify the setup process for other measurement tools by identifying which channel combinations form a closed loop, perhaps by sending a specific test signal and scanning inputs for its presence.
+(Implemented in `audio_loopback_finder/`)

 -   **Audio Interface Calibration Utility**:
     A guided tool to help users create basic calibration profiles for their audio interfaces.
 This could involve: